Updated: Jun 28, 2021

-India being one of the oldest civilisations, has always been a knowledge provider to the world.
-Ancient Indian universities Nalanda and Takshashila existed as eminent centers of learning even before Oxford, Cambridge and Europe’s oldest university Bologna.
-Indians are highly respected in the world because of their talents and hard working nature.
-A high portion of Silicon valley entrepreneurs, NASA scientists and Software engineers working in the U.S are Indians or Indian origin.
+India is one of the oldest civilizations, has always been a knowledge provider to the world.
+Ancient Indian universities Nalanda and Takshashila existed as eminent centers of learning even before Oxford, Cambridge, and Europe’s oldest university Bologna.
+Indians are highly respected in the world because of their talents and hard-working nature.
+A high portion of Silicon Valley entrepreneurs, NASA scientists, and Software engineers working in the U.S are of Indians of Indian origin.

-India has a rich heritage of cultural as well as behavioural practices.
-Cleansing hair with natural substances was a regular ritual in India which the britishers started following during the colonial era and eventually got spread to the world with trade.
+India has a rich heritage of cultural as well as behavioral practices.
+Cleansing hair with natural substances was a regular ritual in India which the Britishers started following during the colonial era and eventually got spread to the world with trade.

 Origin of Shampoo word:

 The word ‘Shampoo’ used in English came from the Hindi word ‘Champu’ which itself is a derivation of the Sanskrit word “Chapathi” which means ‘press or massage’.
-Shampooing is an ancient Indian practice dating back to 1500 AD, when a paste made from the herbs and their extracts were used to cleanse the hair.
-Shampooing was an Indian practice which was indeed a revolution to the idea of personal care in the entire world.
+Shampooing is an ancient Indian practice dating back to 1500 AD when a paste made from herbs and their extracts were used to cleanse the hair.
+Shampooing was an Indian practice that was indeed a revolution to the idea of personal care in the entire world.

 Shampoo history and the ancient ingredients of shampoo:

-Earliest shampoos in India were made from hibiscus, shikakai, gooseberry and soapberry extracts.
+The earliest shampoos in India were made from hibiscus, shikakai, gooseberry, and soapberry extracts.
 These natural ingredients have properties that help in hair growth.

 Amla: Amla is a good source of vitamin C. It helps to prevent greying hair prematurely.
-Amla also helps in strengthening the hair, fighting against dandruffs and itching of sculps.
+Amla also helps in strengthening the hair, fighting against dandruff and itching of sculps.

 Soapberry: It helps in keeping the hair lustrous and reducing dandruff.